Click here for the updated version of this page.

 Indeed, Koreans are music crazy people.
 During the 6th century, a Korean musician developed a string instrument and played it.
-The attractive to cranes in the sky that they came down to the ground the ground to dance to the tunes of this musical instrument.
+The music was so attractive to cranes in the sky that they came down to the ground to dance to the tunes of this musical instrument.